Theological Literacy for Human Dignity

 How do we privilege our beliefs over the beliefs of others?
 Is science today adding anything new to the conversation that could be a game-changer for theology?
 How do medical and technological innovations, like organ donation, or amortality, challenge our theological beliefs?

 Our intensive three-year program equips Islamic scholars with the scientific and intercultural literacy to guide their communities through pressing questions of modernity.
-Read more about the course and our upcoming public and free curriculum here.
+Read more about the course and our upcoming public and free curriculum here, or check out our free and open Madrasa Discourses curricular website here.

 Students also participate in powerful intercultural experiences with Notre Dame undergraduates, engaging Christians and North Americans sometimes for the first time.
 See our blogs for more.